 INTERVET AUSTRALIA PTY LIMITED

 Other Relevant Information

 Each year MSD publishes an Environmental, Social & Governance (ESG) Progress Report.
 This report further details our progress.
 It reflects our support for the 10 universally accepted principles of the UN Global Compact and recognizes the important role we play in helping to address the UN Sustainable Development Goals (SDGs).
 Through this statement.
 MSD also satisfies its disclosure obligations under the California Transparency in Supply Chains Act of 2010.

 This statement applies to MSD, including the reporting entities set out below.

-Reporting Entity: MSD (a trading name of Merck & Co., Inc., Kenilworth, New Jersey, USA.)
+Reporting Entity: MSD (a trading name of Merck & Co., Inc., Rahway, New Jersey, USA.)

 In accordance with the UK Modern Slavery Act 2015, the following MSD UK entities are included in this statement:

 MSD ANIMAL HEALTH UK LIMITED – Company Number 00946942

 MSD R&D INNOVATION CENTRE LTD – Company Number 00955192